MarcinKilarski/Website-Audit/web-performance.md

 By deferring image load, you can decrease the time it takes for your page to download.
 This can be done by requesting the browser downloads only the images at the top part of your page.
 All other images will be automatically loaded and displayed when the user gets closer to them.

-This technic will decrease the time it takes for a browser to load your pages.
+This technique will decrease the time it takes for a browser to load your pages.

-### 3.6.
+### 4.6.
 Client-Side Caching

 **Overview**